Lawn Mowing Safety

-It’s something many of us do all the time, so often that it’s probably become a routine we do on autopilot: mowing the lawn.
-But there are a number of hazards associated with lawn mowing, from some that can cause minor problems to some that are seriously dangerous.
-Being as we are home and business security systems company in Dallas, safety is our number one priority.
+Mowing the lawn is something many of us do all the time, and it’s probably become a routine you do on autopilot.
+But there are a number of things that can go wrong when you do this seemingly harmless task.
+As a home and business security systems company in Dallas-Fort Worth, safety is our number one priority.
 The following tips can help you stay safe as you take care of your lawn this summer:

 Protect your hearing with earplugs or headphones.
-If you have to raise your voice to speak to someone an arm’s length away over the noise of your mower, the noise may damage your ears.
+If you have to raise your voice over the noise of your mower to speak to someone an arm’s length away, the noise may be enough to damage your ears.

 Learn how to thoroughly operate the mower and any accessories before using them.
-Read the instruction manual, know where the controls are and how they function.
+Read the instruction manual, and know where the controls are and how they function.
 Be sure the mower is in good working order and that all guards and safety devices are properly mounted.
 If your mower runs on gasoline, never fill it up while the machine is running or still hot.
 Store gasoline outside, away from your house, in an approved container.
-Never refuel a lawn mower inside, and obviously keep gasoline away from any sparks or flames.
+Never refuel a lawn mower inside, and keep gasoline away from any sparks or flames.
 If your mower is electric, make sure the cord or battery is in good shape before use, without kinks, tears, or corrosion.
-Avoid electrocution by keeping electrical cords away from water or dampness, and be sure that extension cords are rated for outdoor use and are the correct guage for the mower’s electrical capacity.
+Keep electrical cords away from water, and be sure that extension cords are rated for outdoor use and are the correct gauge for the mower’s electrical capacity.

-Keeping your lawn neat and healthy is important and a point of pride for many people, but keeping yourself and other people safe is even more important.
-Your home and business security systems company in Dallas hopes you find these tips useful as you work outside this summer!
+Keeping your lawn neat and healthy is a point of pride for many people, but keeping yourself and other people safe is even more important.
+We hope you find these tips useful as you work outside this summer!